juampe/base-cabal/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-# Cabal docker container to build cardano. 🐳
+# Cabal artifacts container generated to build cardano. 🐳
 Cardano docker is can now be supported as container a in Raspberri Pi or AWS Gravitron container platform.
 It is based in ubuntu focal builder in a documented and formal way (supply chain review).